mrs-brubotics/documentation_brubotics/source/Prerequisites.rst

 .. role:: raw-html(raw)
     :format: html

+:raw-html:`<font color="Tomato">[explain in a logic chronology which background knowledge is required to understand the core for this report.
+Assume an absolute beginner in robot software development.
+So think about what you knew before the internship and write here what is required in logic order.
+Give links to tutorials you followed
+(and you think are good to learn the required skills/concepts)]BC</font>`

+Example template:
+first you need to know this.
+Good tutorial are this (add link) and this (add link).
+Very important concepts are blablabla.
+Then this.
+Then this.
+..

+:raw-html:`<font color="Teal">[Explain here the basic knowledge you need to do this project.
+Use the references and write down the extra information you need to know or extra things you have to do besides the explanation in a book or website you are referring to.]KM</font>`

+:raw-html:`<font color="Tomato">[Each missing tutorial you think is a must to follow can be put here.]BC</font>` :raw-html:`<font color="Tomato">[don't forget to cite papers important to be read before you can start with the rest of this report]BC</font>`

+:raw-html:`<font color="Tomato">[Maybe also important to explain which hardware and software is required or recommended.
+E.g. give the best and worse specs of your PC for simulation.
+Ubuntu 18.04 with at least 50GB disk space.
+Better to use a good desktop machine for simulation. need/ tested with ROS melodic and matlab simulink 2020a. etc etc]BC</font>`

+:raw-html:`<font color="Tomato">[I moved some sections here since this is required prior knowledge before starting to understand the MRS documentation.]BC</font>`

 In this chapter, we will talk about the minimum knowledge we need to understand this report.
 You will find in this chapter documentation links and tutorials needed to better start with the rest of the report.
 Some concepts and skills from other tutorials are not indicated in the basic documentation from
 `MRS website <https://ctu-mrs.github.io>`__ and ROS documentation.
 That is why we will add more information about the basic information and minimum requirements